lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * For COSE_Keys of type OKP the CBOR map SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 * For COSE_Keys of type EC2 the CBOR map SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).

+To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "Identity", which in case of a X.509 certificate would be the 'subject' and 'subjectAltName' fields.
+EDHOC follows SIGMA by calculating a MAC over the whole certificate.
+While SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.

 If the parties have agreed on an identity besides the public key, the identity is included in the CBOR map with the label "subject name", otherwise the subject name is the empty text string.
 The parameters SHALL be encoded in decreasing order with int labels first and text string labels last.
 An example of CRED_x when the RPK contains an X25519 static Diffie-Hellman key and the parties have agreed on an EUI-64 identity is shown below: